 Dr. Irene Dimitriadis, MD is an infertility specialist in Waltham, MA specializing in reproductive endocrinology and infertility and gynecology.
 She graduated from University of Athens Faculty of Medicine.
-Dr. Irene Dimitriadis, MD is affiliated with Massachusetts General Hospital and MASSACHUSETTS GENERAL PHYSICIANS ORGANIZATION INC.
+Dr. Irene Dimitriadis, MD is affiliated with Massachusetts General Hospital.

 Hysteroscopy